jubaglio/n3loxs/README.md

 program: When asking e.g. for an N3LO calculation, the LO, NLO, and NNLO results are not using the corresponding PDFs, but simply the one provided by the user in the input file `n3loxs_parameters.in`.
-The evolution of the strong coupling constant is consistently done at the given QCD order.
+The evolution of the strong coupling constant and of the MSbar masses are consistently done at the given QCD order.

 ## Citation policy